cryptokroko515/cryptokroko515/README.md

 Feel free to give me a hand.
 On my github you see a selection made by others (all credits go out to their builders, there are some very cool projects here, but i have not tested all).
 I just take the time to see if and how it works.

 #### **Portfolio Management :** _tested and found working_
 * https://github.com/leoncvlt/cryptodex Great script for the Kraken exchange with marketcap.
 * https://github.com/Daniel-Wang/librio Easy to set up portfolio script for Binance.
 Fill in your preferred portfolio and run the script.

 * # Currently TESTING #
-* https://github.com/kparichay/CryptoETF A script with a lot of options for Binance and als the option to make ETF's and automated portfolio balancing.
+* https://github.com/kparichay/CryptoETF A script with a lot of options for Binance and also the option to make ETF's and automated portfolio balancing.
+This seems pretty cool.

-#### Looking for :
+#### Looking for (unless we have a winner with CryptoETF):
 A script for **Binance Exchange** that can do an **automated portfolio management** (top 10, 15 or 20), preferably using marketcap and some sort of threshold.
 Somewhat like cryptodex.
 Still have not found it here, so if you know of a useful script, let me know :)

 ##### Disclaimer